KDAB/cxx-qt/book/src/concepts/types.md

 ```

 A full example of implementing a custom struct with `QVariant` is shown in the [qml_features types example](https://github.com/KDAB/cxx-qt/blob/main/examples/qml_features/rust/src/types.rs).

+Also any custom types or alias in C++ should be registered with Qt using `qRegisterMetaType<T>("TYPE")` to ensure that they work with QML.

 ## Opaque Type Conversions